NtajiBenbor/HomeTown-Tribute-Site/README.md

 ### What I learned

-  I Learnt how to center elements ussing CSS flexbox
+  - I learned how to center elements using CSS flexbox.
+  - I learned how to set and properly position a hero image.

 ## Author